MathBunny/karnaugh-map-simplifier/README.md

 # Karnaugh-Map-Simplifier
-### Programmed by: Horatiu Lazu

 ##Purpose:
 The purpose of this application is to simplify boolean expressions.
+It accomplishes the simplification using Quine-McClusky for expressions over 4 variables, and Karnaugh Map for expressions with 4 and less variables.

 ##Features proposed:
 * Allow simplification of boolean expressions from truth-table